JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

   value of `timeprec(T)`.
 * This `timeprec` cannot be used with `PeriodicWall` and RaySplitting obstacles with `MagneticParticle`s because when relocating forward in time you get progressively shallower and shallower angles.
-This mean that you need huge changes in time for even tiny changes in `distance`.
+This means that you need huge changes in time for even tiny changes in `distance`.
   * For this special case the function `timeprec_forward(T)` is used instead.
 This function results to on average 3-5 geometric relocation steps.